Fit as a Mama Bear

 • Better performance (running, jumping, lifting, climbing)

-• improving posture (as they're part of the posterior chain)
+• improving posture (as they're part of posterior chain exercises)

-• they're also a key component in our pelvic floor (check out why you should see a pelvic floor physio)
+• They're also a key component in our pelvic floor

 The Best Hip Dominant Exercises